0

 • Aging

-The review highlights menopause as a critical but under-studied pain transition, where declining estrogen alters pain thresholds, joint health, connective tissue integrity, and nervous system regulation.
+The review highlights menopause as a critical but under-studied pain transition, where declining estrogen is associated with shifts in pain thresholds, joint comfort, connective tissue resilience, and nervous system regulation.

 6. Call for Structural Change